“One has no right to a friendly boss

 Extended working hours: Where there is no plaintiff, there is no judge

 A clear crossing of boundaries, in the truest sense of the word, are also work instructions that violate the law.
 Classic example: The maximum working time of ten hours in one day is to be exceeded.
-Fuhlrott: “An instruction to work 12 hours a day or to ‘stay until the thing is finished’ is illegal.
+Fuhlrott: “An instruction to work twelve hours a day or to stay until the matter is finished is illegal.
 The employee does not have to follow them.”
 In the case of Schweiger, that does not appear to have happened.
 Affected people described it Mirrorthat the statutory rest periods, according to the collective agreement at least eleven hours between two working days, were repeatedly undercut.

 That shows where the real problem lies.
 It’s about enforcement.
 If nobody reports anything, nothing happens.
 Loud Mirror There is no charge against Schweiger, the allegations were raised anonymously.
 A procedure that is difficult from a legal perspective.
 “It is always unauthorized for employees to turn on the press in order to clarify any grievances at their employer or to put pressure on the employer,” explains Fuhlrott.
 “Such behavior can result in termination without notice.”
 A requirement that, according to the mirrors more than 50 filmmakers did not keep.